Venom3150/Data_analysis_Using_SQL_and_PowerBI/README.md

 # Tools
 - MySQL: Used for data cleaning, preparation, and querying to answer business questions.
 - Power BI: Utilized to create an interactive dashboard for visualizing the key findings.

+# Data Cleaning & Preparation
+Before working on the project it is better to make sure that the raw dataset remains untouched which can benefit with reproducibility, data integrity and audit trial.
+It is carried out in MySQL as follows:
+`sql
+-- Creating the copy of the raw datasets
+CREATE TABLE copied_pizza_sale
+LIKE pizza_sales;

+-- Inserting the values into the copied dataset
+INSERT copied_pizza_sale
+SELECT *
+FROM pizza_sales;
+`